 We already use bots to get an uber, to book a flight or to check the weather.
-In China, selling through messaging apps is already massively successful, with brands answering customer questions through conversatons, minimizing the need for searching and return rates.
+In China, selling through messaging apps is already massively successful.
+Brands answer customer questions through conversations, minimising the need for searching and reducing return rates.

 This fall, Microsoft released a paper claiming that its speech recognition has reached parity with humans.
 Though the research comes with caveats, it represents the current state of the art, at least among publicly available work.

 Debuting today on Facebook messenger is eBay’s very own shop bot, designed to help customers find the perfect gifts for their loved ones.

 eBay’s shop bot is powered by AI to help it better understand the context of a shopper’s needs, and it has machine learning capabilities that will be improved over time.
 Like a Furby.
 The more people use the bot, the better it will get.